Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 650 Ti 2GB should in theory be quite a bit superior to the GeForce 9600 GT 1GB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 650 Ti 2GB should be 50% quicker than the GeForce 9600 GT 1GB overall, due to its higher bandwidth. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 650 Ti 2GB is the winner, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 650 Ti 2GB is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison